FaizanTabassum/articubot_one/README.md

 ### Rviz2

-To open Rviz2 with a specific configuration, run on the dev machine:
+To open Rviz2 with config file , run on the dev machine:
 ```bash
 rviz2 -d src/articubot_one/config/main.rviz
 ```

-## Custom URDF
+## The URDF file

 This program's URDF file is eddited according to my design, It is designed to be compact and easy to print and assemble, the whole print is just one piece and has place holders for all the components.